anna-parker/MTKSimulations/MCCAccuracySimulations/README.md

 <em>ARGs simulated under kingman coalescence model, resolution rate 0.3 and strict resolve</em>

-We do not see a prominent difference between when the consistent parameter is used or not.
+We do not see a prominent difference between when the consistent parameter is used or not - this has therefore been removed as an option for the final release.

 <img src="Figures/VI_Accuracy_kingman_0.3_true_consistent.png" width="49%"/> <img src="Figures/VI_Accuracy_kingman_0.3_true.png" width="49%"/>